 A DNA test is a fantastic tool to help you start being proactive towards your health in a more informed manner and implement simple habits and non-costly solutions.

-Step3: Functional test assessment
+Step 3: Functional test assessment

 Functional tests are a very important part of the equation in determining and getting a better understanding of your current physical health (what’s happening inside your body right now).
 Where the Genetics test will indicate susceptibilities, weakness, strengths and traits, functional tests will aim at a more definitive insight.

+For example, what is your current gut health, what is your gut microbes composition, could it lead to an imbalance and or potential illnesses, such as non-celiac gluten sensitivity etc.?
+How does exposure to toxins affect you, or exposure to environmental pollutants?
+Knowing about your exposure profile to the most common environmental pollutants will tell you how they might affect your body and where they might originate from, helping you to reach a safer body and environment.
 How can you keep or achieve hormonal balance?
 Looking at different biomarkers that can help understand the root cause of hormonal imbalances could help provide a very efficient protocol to eradicate many root cause of symptoms such as weight gain, fatigue, low libido, premenstrual syndrome, mood swings, sleep issues, mood disorders, prostate issues in men and more.

-In summary, assessing properly across all body system in combination with your lifestyle, environment and genetics will give you the most accurate overall picture of your health to later help in implementing a more targeted approach to your health optimisation goal.
+In summary, assessing properly across all body systems in combination with your lifestyle, environment and genetics will give you the most accurate overall picture of your health to later help in implementing a more targeted approach to your health optimisation goal.

 We are complex beings and nothing within us works in isolation.
 With this understanding, this is why we have worked hard at Omnos to create a pioneering and innovative approach to contextualising and linking various data points across those 3 assessment steps, enabling us to provide you with the most accurate, targeted and personalised recommendations.